How is Docutils, Sphinx and Sphinx-Needs organized

 • -a, –write-all #If given, always write all output files

-How it is been used with in this repo, you can see here:
+How it is been used with in this repository, you can see here:

 1# from gitlab: